matgoebl/cloud-tools/README.md

                                 multiple of partitions).  [default: 1]
     -f, --follow              Wait for new messages.
     -j, --jump TEXT           Jump to given date and time.
-    -w, --writefile TEXT      Write messages (.data), headers (.header) and key (.key) to files using the given pattern. "." is a shortcut for <topic>.%05i
+    -w, --writefilepath TEXT  Write messages (.data), headers (.header) and keys (.key) to files named <topic>.<number> at the given path (e.g. ".").
+The header may contain string dumps, that cannot be transparently sent again via "send" command.
     -k, --key TEXT            Filter for messages with the given key.
     -s, --searchpayload TEXT  Filter for message whose payload matches the given regex.